aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 #### What Happened?

-You have added a configuration for a new compound beacon which will be used as the sort key in a Global Secondary Index on your table.
+You have added a configuration for a new compound beacon which will be used as the sort key in a global secondary index on your table.
 Because this compound beacon only contains signed parts (not encrypted parts) the value is written to the attribute "SK1" instead of "aws_dbe_b_SK1".